gardener/gardener/docs/usage/shoot_status.md

 - `ERR_CLEANUP_CLUSTER_RESOURCES` - indicates that the last error occurred due to resources in the cluster that are stuck in deletion.
 - `ERR_CONFIGURATION_PROBLEM` - indicates that the last error occurred due to a configuration problem.
 It is classified as a non-retryable error code.
 - `ERR_RETRYABLE_CONFIGURATION_PROBLEM` - indicates that the last error occurred due to a retryable configuration problem.
 "Retryable" means that the occurred error is likely to be resolved in a ungraceful manner after given period of time.
-- `ERR_USER_WEBHOOK` - indicates that the last error occured due to misconfigurred webhook.
+- `ERR_USER_WEBHOOK` - indicates that the last error occurred due to misconfigured webhook.